facebookresearch/spdl/docs/source/migration/pytorch.rst

    while SPDL Pipeline can achieve similar or higher throughput.
 2. As the batch size increases, PyTorch DataLoader's peak throughput drops, while SPDL Pipeline sustain similar or even higher throughput.
-3. The way SPDL Pipeline's performance scale is consistant for different batch sizes.
+3. The way SPDL Pipeline's performance scale is consistent for different batch sizes.

 Why does the performance of PyTorch DataLoader drops as the batch size increase?
 And why it's not the case for SPDL Pipeline?